Dawn Childs: Career

 Childs joined the RAF straight from school having been awarded a cadetship as an engineering officer.
 Whilst reading mechanical engineering at Bath University she was a member of Bristol University Air Squadron before officer training at RAF College Cranwell.

-During 23 years service in the RAF she had numerous postings and was the first female officer to hold many of her appointments.
+During 23 years of service in the RAF she had numerous postings and was the first female officer to hold many of her appointments.
 Most notably Childs was the first female Senior Engineering Officer (SEngO) on 216 Squadron and the first female Officer Commanding Engineering Wing (OC Eng Wg) at RAF Waddington where she was responsible for the operational maintenance and logistics of Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR) aircraft based there.
 Childs left the RAF in 2012 and moved to Gatwick Airport where she was the first female to become the Head of Engineering at a major International airport.

 From Gatwick, Childs moved to Merlin Entertainments plc in 2016 and established a new central engineering function covering the governance and standards for the global portfolio of over 120 theme parks and attractions.

 In 2014 she became an Ambassador for Alton College.

-In 2015, she was appointed as a non-executive director for World Skills UK.
 In 2019 Childs departed Merlin Entertainments to take the role of UK Change Director at National Grid.
-In August 2021 Childs was appointed as the Chief Executive Officer, Pure Data Centre Group (Operations) Ltd.
+In August 2021 Childs was appointed as the chief executive officer (Operations) at Pure Data Centres Group Ltd and became chief executive officer for the Pure Data Centres Group, a global developer and operator of hyperscale data centres in May 2023.
+In this role she sits on the Group Board of Directors and has overseen the company’s international expansion, including projects in London, Dublin, Abu Dhabi, Saudi Arabia and Jakarta.
+Under her leadership, Pure DC has secured planning permission to expand its London campus fourfold, incorporating what has been described as the world’s largest living wall.